jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 If you want to enable non-interactive session refresh across disconnects, you need to enable `auth-token-gen [lifetime] external-auth` on OpenVPN server.

+`[lifetime]` is the lifetime of the token in seconds.
+The lifetime can't be extended after the initial token has been generated.
+For example, if the lifetime is set to 8 hours, the client will be disconnected after 8 hours after initial auth and needs to re-authenticate.

+The lifetime can be set to 0 to disable the lifetime check.

 This is useful on mobile devices, where the connection is not stable or the device goes to sleep.